 AI-enabled marketing tools have the potential to transform how in-house marketing teams and outsourced marketing partners work, in ways we couldn’t have imagined even a few years ago.

-While it’s not a panacea, generative AI can help your marketing function work more efficiently and effectively.
+While it’s not a cure-all, generative AI can help your marketing function work more efficiently and effectively.
 It’s just a matter of using AI and humans each where they’re best suited.

 Ready to build your strategic marketing program?